Advertisement

 Ham wrapped in plastic and foil and then frozen will last in the freezer for up to a month.
 Defrost frozen ham in the fridge for 1-2 days (depending on the size of the frozen portions) before eating.

-Thankfully ham is welcome at pretty much every meal.
-For breakfast your leftover ham is a delicious addition to eggs Benedict, a baked ham and cheese frittata, or on a breakfast bagel with avocado, ham and cheese.
+For starters, ham is welcome at pretty much every meal.
+For breakfast, your leftover ham is a delicious addition to eggs Benedict, a baked ham and cheese frittata, or on a breakfast bagel with avocado, ham and cheese.

 For lunch you could serve this stunning ham salad with ricotta and balsamic figs, this green egg and ham wrap or our easy ham and zucchini quiche.

-You can also discover all the amazing ways leftover Christmas ham can partner with delicious baby peas.
-The most obvious leftover Christmas ham recipe is, arguably, pea and ham soup but you can also make pea and ham brown rice salad, or this summer spaghetti with peas and ham.
+There are also plenty of delicious ways to pair it with baby peas.
+As well as a classic pea and ham soup, you can also make pea and ham brown rice salad, or this summer spaghetti with peas and ham.

 And for dinner, why not try our cauliflower “fried rice” with mushrooms and ham or this easy pasta with ham, blue cheese and fennel.